Sound Designer, Composer, Game Audio Integration Specialist

 I am a trained and certified Recording & Mixing Engineer, Composer, Sound Designer, and Game Audio Integration Specialist with a diverse history of experience in professional audio.
-I enjoy tinkering primarily in Reaper, and for game audio projects – Unreal and Unity.
-I am familiar in Wwise and Fmod for projects utilizing Audio Middleware.
+I enjoy tinkering primarily in Reaper, and for game engines – Unreal and Unity.
+I am familiar in Wwise, Fmod, Master Audio, and Fabric for projects utilizing Audio Middleware.
 I use all manner of mics for recording, everything from studio standards to live sound to field mics, including custom pieces I’ve put together through the years.
 This list is always changing and growing as the technology does, of course, and part of why I love it!

 I’ve earned my BA from the University of North Texas in 2010, my Audio Engineering diploma from the Conservatory of Recording Arts & Sciences in 2011, and was previously employed at the world-renowned recording facility Fantasy Studios, in Berkeley, CA.